Moebits/waifu2x/readme.md

 /*By default, only one frame is upscaled at a time, but you can change this with the option parallelFrames.
 Note that setting this number too high can freeze your computer if it runs out of CPU/memory.*/ await waifu2x.upscaleGIF("./images/gifs/parallel.gif", "./images/gifs/parallel.gif", {parallelFrames: 3}, progress)

+/*New: Support for animated webps.
+It has the same parameters as the upscaleGIF function, pretty much.
+You can tell that a webp is animated because it will reject from the regular upscaleImage() function.*/ await waifu2x.upscaleAnimatedWebp("./images/webps/mywebp.webp", "./images/webps/mywebp2x.webp", {scale: 2}, progress)

 /*You can pass callback functions to both to track progress.
 You can also return true in order to stop early.*/ let progress = (current: number, total: number) => {